Wheat weevil

 The wheat weevil (Sitophilus granarius), also known as the grain weevil or granary weevil, is an insect that feeds on cereal grains, and is a common pest in many places.
-It can cause significant damage to harvested stored grains and may drastically decrease crop yields.
-The females lay many eggs and the larvae eat the inside of the grain kernels.
+It can cause significant damage to harvested stored grains, and may drastically decrease crop yields.
+The females lay many eggs, and the larvae eat the inside of the grain kernels.

 Identification

-Adult wheat weevils are about 3–5 mm long with elongated snouts and chewing mouth parts.
+Adult wheat weevils are about 3–5 mm long, with elongated snouts and chewing mouth parts.
 Depending on the grain kernels, the size of the weevil varies.
-In small grains, such as millet or grain sorghum, they are small in size, but are larger in maize (corn).
-The adults are a reddish-brown color and lack distinguishing marks.
+In small grains, such as millet or grain sorghum, they are small in size, but in maize (corn), they are larger.
+The adults are a reddish-brown colour and lack distinguishing marks.
 Adult wheat weevils are not capable of flight.
 Larvae are legless, humpbacked, and are white with a tan head.
-Weevils in the pupal stage have snouts like the adults.
+Weevils in the pupal stage have snouts similar to those of adults.

 Natural history

 Life cycle

-Female wheat weevils lay between 36 and 254 eggs and usually one egg is deposited in each grain kernel.
+Female wheat weevils lay between 36 and 254 eggs; usually, one egg is deposited in each grain kernel.
 All larval stages and the pupal stage occur within the grain.
 The larvae feed inside the grain until pupation, after which they bore a hole out of the grain and emerge.
 They are rarely seen outside of the grain kernel.
 The life cycle takes about five weeks in the summer, but may take up to 20 weeks in cooler temperatures.
 Adults can live up to eight months after emerging.

 Behavior

-Adult wheat weevils when threatened or disturbed will pull their legs close to their bodies and feign death.
+When threatened or disturbed, adult wheat weevils will pull their legs close to their bodies and feign death.
 Female weevils can tell if a grain kernel has had an egg laid in it by another weevil.
 They avoid laying another egg in this grain.
 Females chew a hole, deposit an egg, and seal the hole with a gelatinous secretion.
 This may be how other females know the grain has an egg in it already.
 This ensures the young will survive and produce another generation.
 One pair of weevils may produce up to 6,000 offspring per year.

-It is not found "in the wild", but only in human food-storage situations.
+The species is not found "in the wild", but only in human food-storage situations.

 Human impact

-Wheat weevils are wheat, oats, rye, barley, rice and corn pests.
-Unfortunately the impact of wheat weevils worldwide is unknown because information is not well shared.
+Wheat weevils are pests of stores of grains of the cereal crops wheat, oats, rye, barley, rice and maize.
+Unfortunately the impact of wheat weevils worldwide is unknown, because information is not well shared.
 It is believed to be especially bad in places where the grain harvests are not accurately measured.
 The weevils are hard to detect and usually all of the grain in an infested storage facility must be destroyed.
 Many methods have been attempted to get rid of the wheat weevil, such as pesticides, different methods of masking the odor of the grain with unpleasant scents, and some have even gone as far as introducing predator organisms.